jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <h3>MLB 2014 Opening Series</h3>
   <p><em>by TheUmpire</em><br />
     Sydney will be the scene<br />
-    For the first time it’s ever been<br />
+    For the first time it's ever been<br />
     Aussies will wonder<br />
-    What’s happening Down Under<br />
+    What's happening Down Under<br />
     When MLB opens in 2014
   </p>
   <h3>Homer Bailey</h3>